-I will complete my PhD thesis, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' in July 2016.
-It focuses on three topics:
+I completed my PhD, entitled 'Access to Primary Health Care in England: Policy, Theory and Evidence,' in October 2016.
+It focused on three topics:

 Access to General Practice: The U.K. Government plans to make it easier for patients to see their family doctors in England.
 It intends to do this partly through extending the opening hours of general practices.

 Patient Experience of General Practice: Patient experience has declined across several measures in national surveys since 2011-12.
 This includes measures related to access, satisfaction with opening hours, and overall experience.

 Use of Emergency Hospital Services: From 2005-06 to 2014-15, visits to A&E departments in England increased from 18.8 to 22.4 million.
 Improving patient experience of general practice may moderate this trend.

 I look at national policy on these topics and model their relationships using national surveys and hospital data.
 An overview of my work is in The BMJ here.

 I work with Matthew Harris (Clinical Senior Lecturer in Public Health) and Azeem Majeed (Professor of Primary Care).
 Our research has been cited in national policy documents, including this National Audit Office report, and has featured in the broadcast media, such as on Sky News here.

 Before my PhD, I studied Public Health (MPH; Distinction) and Biomedical Sciences (BSc; First Class Honours) at Imperial from 2008 to 2012.

 Access, general practice, primary care, urgent care, A&E departments, emergency admissions, health services research, health policy, England.